AMWA-TV/is-device-configuration/docs/Backup & restore.md

 Partial backups can be created by choosing other role paths and using a query parameter of `recurse=false`.

+It is recommended to store the backup file in its entirety and not remove elements from the data set as they might contain dependencies required by some of the role paths.

 ## 2. Restoring same unit and same version

 Assuming we have created a [full backup](#1-performing-a-backup) of our unit and we plan to use it on the same unit with the same version then we first perform a [Validation request](https://specs.amwa.tv/is-14/branches/v1.0-dev/docs/API_requests.html#validating-bulk-properties-for-a-role-path) to check if our backup can be successfully restored.

-Requests MUST use `root` as the `rolePath` in order to validate the whole device model (validating a full backup).
+In order to validate the whole device model (validating a full backup), requests MUST use `root` as the `rolePath`.

-Requests MUST include:
+The request body MUST include:

 - the backup dataSet
-- a boolean `recurse` argument set to `true` for validating the whole device model
+- a boolean `recurse` argument (set to `true` for validating the whole device model)

 | ![Validating a full backup](images/validating-full-backup.png) |
 |:--:|